jhucsf/fall2025/syllabus.md

 Courselore (announcements, discussion): <https://courselore.org/>

 Gradescope (assignment/exam submission and grading): <https://www.gradescope.com/>
+(note that you will access Gradescope using Canvas)

 Videos will be posted on Canvas: go to <http://my.jhu.edu>, log in, choose <b>Education</b> → <b>Canvas</b>, choose EN.601.229.01.FA25 from